 To optimize your delivery rates, make sure you set up your sender information correctly.
 You don't want your review invites ending up in the spam filter!

-If you use the Automatic Feedback Service or the Get Reviews module to send invitations, you must set up your Sender Information.
+If you use Trustpilot to send review invitations, you must set up your Sender Information.
 This ensures that your invitations have the highest possible chance of successful delivery, instead of your message ending up in your customers' junk mail.